analytiq-hub/sigagent.github.io/_posts/2022-12-29-exponential-family.md

 \end{align*}
 $$

-Similarly, the Gamma distribution is in the exponential family.
+## The Gamma distribution is in the exponential family

 The Gamma distribution generalizes the Poisson distribution, and is defined as:

 $$
 \begin{align*}